Supervisors & Clients

 Senior Human Rights Advisor, Facebook

-James Ron combines a broad and impressive range of skills and experiences that allow him to provide high-level, analytical skills to a range of businesses and organizations.
+James combines a broad and impressive range of skills and experiences that allow him to provide high-level, analytical skills to various businesses and organizations.
 He has a strong and expert commitment to human rights and a clear understanding of human rights concepts, global priorities, and the landscape of the movement.

 At the same time, he has - rarely for human rights activists - exceptionally strong methodological and analytical skills.
 His expertise in public opinion polling and quantitative analysis was particularly important for Human Rights Watch, where I worked as head of programs for many years.
 James led a groundbreaking initiative for HRW that addressed a profound need: to better understand attitudes to human rights in the US so as to better promote more positive and accepting attitudes.